Speaker

 Description

-The CERN Proton Synchrotron Booster (PSB) delivers a wide range of high-brightness and high-intensity proton beams for the Large Hadron Collider (LHC) and fixed-target experiments.
-Following the RF system upgrades during the Long Shutdown 2 (LS2), discrepancies in longitudinal stability between predictions from macro-particle simulations and beam measurements were observed, highlighting the need for a deeper understanding of the longitudinal impedance and related effects in the PSB.
-Longitudinal single-bunch instability studies have therefore been conducted to evaluate the beam coupling impedance through the intensity and energy thresholds for various RF system configurations.
-This contribution presents experimental results that explore instability mechanisms and the effect of the beam loading compensation feedback.
-They are used to benchmark an updated cavity loop simulation model, which enables more detailed studies of the accelerator impedance.
+The CERN Proton Synchrotron Booster (PSB) delivers a wide variety of high-intensity and high-brightness proton beams to several destinations, including operations at the Large Hadron Collider (LHC) and various fixed-target experiments.
+Following the Long Shutdown 2 (LS2) upgrades, discrepancies between beam measurements and macro-particle simulations were observed, highlighting the need for a deeper understanding of the longitudinal impedance and related effects in the PSB.
+To address this, longitudinal single-bunch instability studies have been conducted to evaluate the impedance model through the intensity and energy thresholds across different radio-frequency configurations.
+This contribution presents experimental results that explore instability mechanisms and the effect of the beam loading compensation feedback system.
+These results are used to benchmark a new cavity loop simulation, which enables more detailed studies of the accelerator impedance.

 Region represented | Europe |